kevdsteele/liri-app/README.md

 > Accesses a text file named random.txt which contains a command switch and search term that is read and then executed

-### liri-app consists of 5 functions
+### liri-app Organization
+#### Functions
-### liriBot is the prmary function that processes the search type and search term processed via argv values and calls one of 4 functions using a switch statement.
+1. liriBot is the primary function that processes the search type and search term processed via argv values and calls one of 4 functions using a switch statement.

+2. spotifySearch uses node-spotify-api to search Spotify

+3. concertSearch

+4. movieSearch

+#### Switch Statement to evaluate command line agruements

+#### keys.js, .env file and DotEnv node package used to process and protect the Spotify API key